Ikeragnell/TOBgenerator/README.md

 pip install -r requirements.txt
 ```

-Fill in the config.py file and insert a signature.png file.
+Fill in the config.py file with your personal information.

 ## Usage